 As one of the slightly ‘rarer’ breeds, the black turkey is a lot less well known than it’s obvious counterparts.

-The breed is now fully domesticated and thanks to its dark complexion (metallic black against a bright red wattle) is recognised the world over.
 The Norfolk black is considered a good ‘all-rounder’, genetically healthy, unusual looks, superior taste and potentially now the oldest continual breed in the UK.

-The black is also noted for its “calm disposition, rapid growth, and early maturation” and for its higher than usual fat ratio (turkeys are usually exceptionally lean).
+It’s also noted for its “calm disposition, rapid growth, and early maturation” and for its higher than usual fat ratio (turkeys are usually exceptionally lean).
 This increased fat ratio is actually an important factor for retaining moisture when cooked.

 Although fairly common throughout Europe, and in particular Norfolk, the American Livestock Breeds Conservancy considers the breed ‘heritage’ and even an endangered variety in South America itself.
 It’s uniquely wild and international ancestry gives it some local charm but did you know at one-point it faced certain extinction in Norfolk?

 Throughout the 1950’s East Anglia, amongst other places, was subject to several prolonged and virulent bouts of bird flu.
 Back then they called it ‘foul pest’ and it all but devastated local populations.